OpenDevicePartnership/patina-qemu/Platforms/Docs/Common/windbg-qemu-uefi-debugging.md

 binaries have debug disabled, the following steps need to be performed to enable debug and override the default.

 Note: The following steps are for the Q35 build, but the same can be done for the SBSA build.
-They also use the command line parameter to override the new EFI file.
-See the [readme advanced](https://github.com/OpenDevicePartnership/patina-qemu/edit/personal/rogurr/dxe_core_bin_path/Readme.md#insert-a-new-dxe-core-driver-into-the-build) section for other methods such as patching the binary.
+They also use the build command line parameter BLD_*_DXE_CORE_BINARY_PATH to override the current DXE core with the new file.
+For other options such as patching a UEFI FD binary, see the patina-qemu readme [advanced usage](https://github.com/OpenDevicePartnership/patina-qemu?tab=readme-ov-file#advanced-usage) section.

 - Clone the patina DXE Core QEMU repository
 - Open the `/bin/q35_dxe_core.rs` file and locate the static `DEBUGGER` declaration